xvang/Blellow-Pop/README.md

 So this is a tower defense game.
 I made it in Android Studio with the LibGDX framework.

-You need 3 things to run the game:
+You need 2 things to run the game:
 Android Studio
 LibGDX
-Universal Tween Engine.